Keywords

 If rs is sufficiently low, regulators can easily prevent all inflated expense allocations.
 Since there are frequently these types of expense allocations by NFPs all over the U.S., including California, it can be assumed that regulators intentionally keep regulations on NFPs moderate.
 However, if rs is high, there is a different presumption concerning regulators.
 However, if they decided to impose these sorts of sanctions on all inflated expense allocations, the cost for regulators would be prohibitive, and they simply could not prevent all misstatements.

 It is well known that the total amount of contribution in the U.S. and the U.K. is large.
-While ample statistical data exist concerning the financial statements of NFPs in both countries, raw data for contributors are rare.
+While ample statistical data exist concerning the financial statements of NFPs in both countries, California is somehow not the case when it comes to audited financial statements (Waymire and Mechanick, 2023).
+Raw data for contributors are rare.
 However, there are raw data for contributors with large sample sizes in Japan, which have been paying attention to the legal system for NFPs in California since the last part of the 20th century.
+Japanese raw data are suitable enough to investigate states and countries influence by California.

-The Japan Fundraising Association provides a dataset of Japanese contributors for each fee.
+The Japan Fundraising Association (JFRA) provides a dataset of Japanese contributors in 2020 for each fee.
 The dataset was used as the data source for this study.
 The association collected statistical data through the Nationwide Survey on the Reality of Donations (Zenkoku Kifu Jittai Chosa).
+Its respondents stand at 5,678.
+JFRA have experiences to conduct surveys and validity and reliability of this statistical data look high, though the details of the sample selection and the sampling technique are not disclosed by JFRA.
 Because only anonymized datasets are provided by the association, IRB review is unnecessary for this study.

 Setting up the above steps are preceded by a spreadsheet.
 IBM SPSS, which is popular in the social sciences, is a statistical application used for counting and k-means clustering.
 The input for the number of clusters was two.
 The mathematical application used for calculations and building a figure from the formula is Wolfram|One, which is reliable.

-The descriptive statistics of the processed dataset are shown in Table 1 (n = 1,003).
+The descriptive statistics of the processed dataset are shown in Table 2 (n = 1,003).
+Means, SDs, minimums, and maximums of annual income and contributions are shown.

 The results of the k-means clustering were calculated.
 There were 966 cases in the first cluster and 37 in the second cluster.
 The cluster center of the first cluster was 9,343, and the cluster center of the second cluster was 160,581.
 The number of repeats required was 12.